 - Snow: Averages 23-inches of snow a year.

 There are four temperate months–September, June, April, and May– with high temperatures ranging 70-85 degrees.
-You can expect around 206 sunny days per year in South Brunswick.
+You can expect around 206 sunny days per year.
 Be sure to pack your umbrella though, as the city sees some type of precipitation 121-days-per-year on average.

-If you are considering or planning to move to South Brunswick, knowing that approximately 75% of residents own their homes and 25% rent, might come in handy when choosing a neighborhood.
+If you are planning to move, knowing that approximately 75% of residents own their homes and 25% rent, might come in handy when choosing a neighborhood.